 Pets around Britain, rejoice!
 It’s National Work from Home Day, 2017!

 Over 4 million people in the UK have now ditched the office to work from home and those numbers are on the increase as the draw of flexi-working continues to grow.
+Some people when they need money fast, sell their homes with help from TheAdvisory.
 But is working from home really as good as everyone thinks?
+Sometimes working from home can distract you a lot, the other day I stayed working late and forgot where I left my home keys, so I contacted All Queens Locksmith because it is my reliable Locksmith.

 Does the reality match the expectation of working from home?